sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 Once you have played a bit with your API and created some pets, why not take a look at the data you have created?

-You can either use the standalone [Storage Explorer application](https://azure.microsoft.com/features/storage-explorer/?WT.mc_id=nitro-workshop-yolasors) for that, or go to the Azure portal and access the online version.
+You can either use the standalone [Storage Explorer application](https://azure.microsoft.com/features/storage-explorer/?WT.mc_id=nitro-workshop-yolasors) for that or go to the Azure portal and access the online version.

-We only want to give a quick look, so let's use the online version: TODO
+We only want to give a quick look, so let's use the online version:

 1. Go back to [portal.azure.com](https://portal.azure.com?WT.mc_id=nitro-workshop-yolasors)